TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-death.md

 All right, package picked!
 The <strike>fun</strike> hell was about to begin.

-Imagine your whole application uses everywhere a package, that got stuck 4 PHP versions ago.You feel it more and more.
-Everyday you need to patch it, because there are other packages that are up-to-date.
+Imagine your whole application uses everywhere a package, that got stuck 4 PHP versions ago.
+You feel it more and more.
+Everyday you need to patch it because there are other packages that are up-to-date.
 You know, like PHP itself.

 When I maintained the ApiGen in 2014, I felt I should [interface everything](https://ocramius.github.io/blog/when-to-declare-classes-final/) - thank you for that *past me*.
 All reflection classes were interfaced, and there was somewhat of a bridge between TokenReflection (the old package) and ApiGen value objects for Reflections.